numpde/idom/docs/source/guides/escape-hatches/distributing-javascript.rst

     YourComponent = idom.web.export(your_module, "YourComponent")

-Distributing Javascript via PyPI_
+Distributing JavaScript via PyPI_
 ---------------------------------

 This can be most easily accomplished by using the `template repository`_ that's been purpose-built for this.
 However, to get a better sense for its inner workings, we'll briefly look at what's required.
 At a high level, we must consider how to...

-1. bundle your Javascript into an `ECMAScript Module`)
+1. bundle your JavaScript into an `ECMAScript Module`)
-2. include that Javascript bundle in a Python package
+2. include that JavaScript bundle in a Python package
 3. use it as a component in your application using IDOM

 In the descriptions to follow we'll be assuming that:

-- NPM_ is the Javascript package manager
+- NPM_ is the JavaScript package manager
 - The components are implemented with React_
-- Rollup_ bundles the Javascript module
+- Rollup_ bundles the JavaScript module
 - Setuptools_ builds the Python package

 To start, let's take a look at the file structure we'll be building: